yl12651/connecting_lab_final/data/ending_prompt.md

 Use the arrangement as the *primary* influence on the outcome.

 ### Role Effects
-- **Counter:** shapes first impressions, queue dynamics, emotional “entry point.”
+- **Counter:** shapes first impressions and emotional “entry points.”
-- **Barista:** influences pacing, micro-interactions, small talk, rhythm of orders.
+- **Barista:** shapes rhythm, pacing, and the social texture of service.
-- **Kitchen:** affects backstage stability, crisis handling, and internal decision flow.
+- **Kitchen:** determines stability, crisis response, and food availability.
-- **Floor:** governs social atmosphere, noise levels, diffusion or escalation of tension.
+- **Floor:** governs social flow, atmosphere, and visible activity.

 ### Trait Heuristics
-- **Emo:** amplifies emotional climate; stabilizes with calm types, volatile with reactive ones.
+- **Emo:** amplifies emotional climate; stable with calm types, reactive with stressed ones.
-- **Rep:** impulsive, crisis-reactive; may trigger chain reactions under stress.
+- **Rep:** impulsive, crisis-reactive; can destabilize or energize.
-- **Soc:** spreads influence and mood; can unify or divide groups.
+- **Soc:** spreads influence and mood; unifies or divides.
-- **Log:** stabilizing; optimizes flow; reduces drama but may create subtle tensions.
+- **Log:** organized, precise, quietly steadying.
-- **Inw:** quiet, nearly invisible; changes the environment indirectly through presence/absence.
+- **Inw:** subtle presence; influences the environment through absence, silence, or observation.
-- **Cor:** strongly stabilizing; dampens extremes; promotes equilibrium.
+- **Cor:** balancing force; reduces extremes and stabilizes mood.

 ### Interactions to Consider
-- Multiple characters in the same slot.
+- Multiple characters in a single slot.
-- Cross-role interactions such as Rep-in-kitchen vs Log-at-counter.
-- Empty slots should meaningfully alter the ending.

-When the same configuration appears again, with large possibility the *general outcome* should remain consistent, but small variations and changes are allowed.
-In rare occasions it is also acceptable that something out-of-the-box happened and tne ending is different.

-**Special edge case: all slots empty**

-- If `counter`, `barista`, `kitchen`, and `floor` are *all* empty arrays, you must write an ending in which:
-  - No staff ever show up to work that day.
-  - The café either does not open, opens briefly then fails, or remains an eerie, unattended space.
-  - You still describe a few concrete details (e.g. lights, chairs, potential customers who turn away, or the space as part of a failed experiment), but you must not introduce any staff characters or personality types.
-  - In such cases, a shorter ending output is also acceptable.
+- Influences between roles (e.g., highly emotional counter + highly reactive kitchen).
+- **Empty slots must have visible, concrete consequences.**

+### Empty Slot Consequences (New Section)

+For each empty slot, reflect its absence clearly:

+- **Empty counter:** customers hesitate; no greetings; uncertainty at entry.
+- **Empty barista:** no drinks are made; service feels incomplete.
+- **Empty kitchen:** no food is produced; offerings become limited or nonexistent.
+- **Empty floor:** no clearing, no social mediation; the space becomes static or neglected.

+**These consequences must appear explicitly in the ending.**

 ---

+### Special edge case: all slots empty

+When `counter`, `barista`, `kitchen`, and `floor` are all empty:

+- No staff appear at any point.
+- The café does not operate, or opens briefly before failing.
+- Describe only environmental details (lights, chairs, passerby reactions).
+- Keep the ending short.

+---

-## Style & Output Requirements
+## Style & Output Requirements (Revised)

-- **Length:** 220–350 words
+- **Length:** 100–180 words
-- **Perspective:** Third-person, lightly observational
+- **Perspective:** Third-person, concrete and easy to follow
-- **Tone:** Quiet, grounded, speculative; focused on small daily events
+- **Tone:** Clear, grounded, minimally poetic
-- **Content Focus:**
+- **Focus:**
-  - Provide 2–4 micro-scenes arising from the arrangement
+  - Describe **1–2 short moments** shaped by the characters who *are* present
+  - Show **explicit consequences** of missing roles
-  - End with 1–3 reflective lines about what the day reveals
+- **Ending:** Conclude with **one short reflective line** about what this configuration reveals
-- **Consistency Rules:**
-  - Balanced setups → stable, nuanced, mildly bittersweet endings
-  - Volatile setups → tension, near-mishaps, fragile order, small failures
-  - Always café-scaled; never epic
-  - Include trade-offs or unintended side-effects

 ### Prohibited

-- You must **not** introduce any staff member or personality type in a role whose slot array is empty.
+- No invented staff or staff-like actions when a slot is empty
+- No metaphors so abstract that the scene becomes unclear
-- No mention of JSON, “roles,” “the player,” or system reasoning
+- No mention of JSON, roles, players, or reasoning
 - Do not explain your logic
-- Output only normal prose paragraphs—no headings in the final answer
+- Output only normal narrative paragraphs (no headings)

 ---